gymreklab/cse185-spring19/cse185-spring19-syllabus.md

 Attendance at lab and lecture is not mandatory but highly encouraged.

 For the first 7 weeks, students will work on a weekly lab assignment.
-Pre-class assignments are due before the start of the lab.
+Pre-class assignments should be completed before the start of the lab.
 The remainder of the lab assignment may be completed with a partner, but **you must choose a different partner each week**.
-Lab reports are due the following Monday before the start of lecture.
-Assignments will be submitted through JupyterLab and grades will be posted on Gradescope.
+Lab assignments are due the following Monday before the start of lecture.
+Assignments will be completed using JupyterLab and Github and will be submitted using Gradescope.
 We will strive to post grades within one week.

-There will be a short quiz at the end of weeks 2, 4, and 6 in lab meant to test students' understanding of and ability to apply the concepts learned.
+There will be a short quiz at the end of weeks 2, 4, and 6 in the Thursday lab meant to test students' understanding of and ability to apply the concepts learned.

 For the last 3 weeks of the quarter, students will work in groups on an independent project.